CAD97/fmod-rs/README.md

 ### Complete

 - Raw bindings to the FMOD C API linking and running.
-- Simplest `play_sound` example runs on wrapped API.
+- Some examples ported to the wrapped API.
 - Thread-safe API.

 ### Planned (Soon™)

-- All examples using Rust idiomatic APIs.
+- All examples ported using Rust idiomatic APIs.
 - Test build and lib loading on macOS and Linux.

 ### Stretch Goals